 - ♦ In July 2018, the District issued \$3,940,000 Series 2018A-1 Capital Improvement Revenue Refunding Bonds.
 These bonds were issued to finance the acquisition and construction of certain improvements for the benefit of the property owners within the District and to refund and redeem a portion of the Series 2008 Capital Improvement Revenue Bonds.
-As of September 30, 2023, the balance outstanding was \$3,040,000. - ♦ In July 2018, the District issued \$2,335,000 Series 2018A-2 Capital Improvement Revenue Refunding Bonds.
+As of September 30, 2024, the balance outstanding was \$2,880,000. - ♦ In July 2018, the District issued \$2,335,000 Series 2018A-2 Capital Improvement Revenue Refunding Bonds.
 These bonds were issued to finance the acquisition and construction of certain improvements for the benefit of the property owners within the District and to refund and redeem a portion of the Series 2008 Capital Improvement Revenue Bonds.
-As of September 30, 2023, the balance outstanding was \$1,845,000. - In March 2023, the District entered into a finance purchase agreement for certain gym equipment.
-The agreement has an end of finance purchase option which qualifies it as a finance purchase; therefore, the asset has been recorded at the present value of future minimum payments.
-The balance outstanding as of September 30, 2023, was \$92,653.
+As of September 30, 2024, the balance outstanding was \$1,750,000. - ♦ In March 2023, the District entered into a finance purchase agreement for certain gym equipment.
+The balance outstanding as of September 30, 2024, was \$72,065.